makersacademy/takeaway-challenge/README.md

 * Dish could probably just be a Hash
 * Dish price would be more efficient as an Integer represented in pence, but presented as a two decimal place Float
+* Dish could have a description as well as a name

 # Original README